mauropuravida/webrtcProject/README.md

     ```
 	If you cant use this port, you can change it and change in /examples/db/Connection.go the information about connection.

 - Enter the container.
-Use default password "secret"
+Use password "secret"
     ```bash
         docker exec -it dbcam mysql -p
     ```